T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 ### Why are programs mostly all in one and use outdated code writing methods (many elif statements, logic and UI in one program)?

 For the longest time, we stuck to our philosophy of 1 file maximum per project, for user convenience as they would only have to download one single file.
-However, for larger projects that may require multiple files, we have put them in the [Large Files](/PySoft/Large%20Projects) folder, but to maintain user convenience we bundle all of the files into a zip2exe NSIS installer so that again, the user only has to download and run one file.
+However, for larger projects that may require multiple files, we have put them in the [Large Projects](/PySoft/Large%20Projects) folder, but to maintain user convenience we bundle all of the files into a zip2exe NSIS installer so that again, the user only has to download and run one file. *In this example, the Large Projects folder happens to be in PySoft, however it can exist in any of the language folders.
+Check [`programs.md`](/Programs.md) for more information*

 ### Can I rewrite the programs to have better security (e.g not triggering CodeQL warnings) or better coding structure?